-The latter name - 'Eli meaning: "Pestle" - is a grinding tool which is used within a mortar (Hebrew: Makhtesh) for crushing and mixing substances.
-The mortar resembles the shape of the crater and the place where the pestle is supported by the rim, as shown in the illustration on the right.
+The latter name of ‘Eli means: “Pestle” – is a grinding tool which is used within a mortar (Hebrew: Makhtesh) for crushing and mixing substances.
+The mortar resembles the shape of the crater and the place where the pestle is supported by the rim, as shown in the illustration.

 If you select to turn right to the observation point, a short walk will get you there.

 The observation point is seen in the next picture, with the depression of the Makhtesh behind it.
 This place is located on the southwest side of the rim of the crater.